dailystory/docs/articles/changelog/2021/january.md

 # DailyStory Product Updates for January 2021
+## January 29, 2021
+* Updates to deduplicate logic to support mobile phone

 ## January 28, 2021
 * Trigger automation job
 * Updates to how contact auto-merge occurs